seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 Next Steps
 ----------

-If you want, you can now have a look at the API documentation of the :dox:`StreamConcept` concept as well as the documentation of the :dox:`SmartFile` class.
+If you want, you can now have a look at the API documentation of the :dox:`FormattedFile` class.

 You can now read the tutorials for **already supported file formats**: